nicolargo/glances/README.rst

 Windows
 -------

+Glances 1.7.2 proposes a Windows client based on the `colorconsole`_ Python librairy.

-Windows only support Glances in server mode.
+Version < 1.7.2 only support Glances in server mode.
 Glances will automatically run in server mode on it.

 Thanks to Nicolas Bourges, Glances can be easily installed using a Windows installer: